/csg/ Guide

 For all of these it depends on your usecase.
 If you solder two cables together, you probably don't need the highest quality solder and flux and a cheap aliexpress substitute will do the job just fine.
 The finer your work and the more it is supposed to last, the more important quality becomes.

-Can be garbage and/or overpriced.
-Buy locally from trusted brands, like Asahi, Kester, Felder, etc.
+Can be garbage and/or overpriced, but doesn't have to be.
+Brands like Mechanic are trusted here.
+Alternatively buy locally from trusted brands, like Asahi, Kester, Felder, etc.

 Avoid anything from "Amtech", "Kingbo" on Ali, those are both 100% fake and 100% garbage.
 Preferably get something locally from a good brand like Chip-Quik, Flux-Plus, Ersa, Genuine Amtech from a trusted store.
 Mechanic SD360 and Amaoe M50 are some decent options from China.